-Associate Director of MSU AgBioResearch and Associate Dean for Research for the College of Agriculture and Natural Resources
+Associate Director, MSU AgBioResearch; Associate Dean for Research, College of Agriculture and Natural Resources

 In his role as AgBioResearch associate director, George Smith leads the animal and veterinary science research portfolio, serves as a liaison to the animal agriculture stakeholder groups, provides oversight of the Office of Research Support, and contributes to the overall leadership and operation of the organization.
 As CANR associate dean for research, he provides strategic vision, leadership and administrative oversight of the college research portfolio.